-In yesterday's New York Times, there was an ad by the women's apparel company, Kenar, that pushed the envelope too far.
+In the September 23 edition of the New York Times, there was an ad by the women's apparel company, Kenar, that pushed the envelope too far.
 It showed a handsome priest leering at a sensuous-looking woman while dining together.
 The full-page ad was more than provocative, it was abusive.